arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

 ### Graph 1

-These were outputs produced during some trial runs of the algorithm:
+These were some of the outputs produced during some trial runs of the algorithm:

 #### Run 1 (Solution: A, C, J, E)